JoFGD/orchard-game/README.md

 fruit_drop - a script which produces fruit from the trees in the player's plots.
 Each fruit starts as a flower and becomes a fully grown fruit.

+emitter - a script which acts as a module which can be required and used by server scripts to create a new emitter.